Hold a single tone on a piano, or with:

 We're attempting to match a sound vibration exactly.
 This will train the ear to know if we're sharp (higher in sound), or flat (lower in sound).
-As the two notes get farther apart in sound, the vibration gets faster.
-When they reach the exact tone, the vibration slows, and finally stops (we can't detect it anymore).
-Anything else that makes the vibration faster is flat or sharp.
+As the same notes get farther apart in sound, the new vibration gets faster.

-Listen to the difference in tone, such as dropping below the note (flat), or going above the note (sharp).
-Drop your tone a little, or raise it a little, and hear how you get away from the original tone.
-The farther you get away, the more dissonant, or uncomfortable, the two sounds become.
+Either slightly drop or raise your tone, and hear the shift from the original tone.
+The farther you get away, the more dissonant, or uncomfortable the two sounds become.
 Their sound waves start interfering, and the result is noise, or at least dissonance.

-Two notes played a half step apart don't sound very good.
+Furthermore, two notes played a half step apart won't sound good.
 Their sound waves interrupt, as they're not far apart enough to become distinct and complement one another.
-This is a quality of chords; the notes that make up the chord complement (sync with) each others' sound waves
+And the vibration between the two tones increases.

-Learning the proper distances between sounds, keeps chords and improvisational melodies in tune.
+Learning the proper distances between notes, keeps chords and melodies in tune.
 Each will be a sound wave supporter.

-You'll learn the boundaries of Major, minor, diminished, and Augmented intervals, and help yourself predict any key change in advance.
-Tones are no longer a jumble in your head.
-They actually work together to inspire, according to a reference point already in place, such as a root or key.
+We hear the boundaries of Major, minor, diminished, and Augmented intervals, and predict any key change in advance.
+Tones are no longer a jumble in our head.
+They work together to inspire, according to a reference point, like a root, key, interval, or sound wave.

-As in drawing, you can make a line, but the line's shape, angle, and length only make sense in the reference of another line.
-A tone's loudness, duration, quality, timbre, and octave has meaning within another tone.
-As you notice the subtle attributes of notes, you will feel more confident about creating art from more powerful, individual tools of sound.
+As in drawing, a line's curve, angle, and length only make sense in reference to another line.
+Similarly, a tone's pitch and octave relies on another tone for context.
+Hearing these subtle note attributes inspires us to create art from more powerful, individual tools of sound.